O-L-F/DOM-tweet-scraper/README.md

 - Stores results locally in your browser (`localStorage`) so you can stop and resume without losing progress.
 - Lets you export a single account's tweets, or everything you've collected across accounts, to a `csv` file.
 - Has a small on-page control panel with a live preview of the last few tweets captured, so you can sanity-check it's reading things correctly.

-## What it does *not* do

-- No API calls — it never touches Twitter's official API.
-- No credentials, tokens, or login handling of its own — it just reads whatever is already rendered on the page while you're browsing normally.
-- No data leaves your machine — everything is local (browser storage + a CSV you download yourself).

 ## Installation